Sen. Roy Blunt won’t run for reelection, marking fifth Senate GOP retirement

-That race could ultimately nominate a candidate much more ideological and confrontational than the 71-year-old Blunt, who has spent 24 years in the House and Senate balancing party loyalty as a longtime member of the GOP leadership ranks with considerable skills as an inside operator able to cut high-stakes deals with Democrats on must-pass bills.
+That race could ultimately nominate a candidate much more ideological and confrontational than Blunt, 71, who has spent 24 years in the House and the Senate balancing party loyalty as a longtime member of the GOP leadership with considerable skills as an inside operator able to cut high-stakes deals with Democrats on must-pass bills.

 Blunt found his cordial, transactional style increasingly out of step with the mood of his party’s base — especially following the election of President Donald Trump, whom Blunt sometimes gently criticized, particularly on matters of foreign policy.
-But he gave little indication he was seriously considering retirement as he voted consistently in line with Trump — at least until Jan.
-6, where he broke from scores of congressional Republicans, and Missouri’s junior Republican senator, Josh Hawley, to reject challenges to Trump’s November loss.
+But he gave little indication that he was seriously considering retirement as he voted consistently in line with Trump — at least until Jan.
+6, when he broke from scores of congressional Republicans, and Missouri’s junior Republican senator, Josh Hawley, to reject challenges to Trump’s November loss.

-His decision now creates immediate headaches for Republican political strategists — who must now worry about a fifth open GOP seat in next year’s elections, another intraparty contest that could complicate the party’s quest to retake the majority.
+His decision now creates immediate headaches for Republican political strategists, who face a fifth open seat in next year’s election, another intraparty contest that could complicate the GOP’s quest to retake the majority.

-Already Sens.
-Richard Burr of North Carolina, Rob Portman of Ohio, Richard C. Shelby of Alabama and Patrick J. Toomey of Pennsylvania have chosen not to run.
 Sens.
-Charles E. Grassley of Iowa and Ron Johnson of Wisconsin have yet to announce their intentions.
+Richard Burr (N.C.), Rob Portman (Ohio), Richard C. Shelby (Ala.) and Patrick J. Toomey (Pa.) already have said they will not seek reelection.
+Sens.
+Charles E. Grassley (Iowa) and Ron Johnson (Wis.) have yet to announce their intentions.

-For the past six years, Blunt has managed one of the largest and most sensitive portfolios on the Senate Appropriations Committee — overseeing hundreds of billions of dollars in yearly health care and labor spending that routinely becomes the focus of pitched policy battles over abortion and other issues.
+For the past six years, Blunt has managed one of the largest and most sensitive portfolios on the Senate Appropriations Committee — overseeing hundreds of billions of dollars in yearly health-care and labor spending that routinely becomes the focus of pitched policy battles over abortion and other issues.

-He also serves as a member of the Senate Intelligence Committee, whose work is among the most bipartisan on Capitol Hill, and recently presided over the congressional committee that organized President Biden’s inauguration.
+He also serves on the Senate Intelligence Committee, whose work is among the most bipartisan on Capitol Hill, and recently presided over the congressional committee that organized President Biden’s inauguration.

 Senate Minority Leader Mitch McConnell (R-Ky.) on Monday called Blunt’s decision “a loss for the Republican conference and the entire Senate.”